 COVID-19 has created unprecedented challenges to smallholder farm households and communities across the rural and urban food systems in Uganda.
 The inter- and intra-community movement restrictions through lockdowns and curfews imposed by governments have caused significant disruptions to the economic connectedness that drive and sustain local, regional, and national supply and demand in output and input markets.
 Access to inputs (foundation/certified seed, credit, crop insurance) have been affected by transport restrictions and market closures.
 Immediate and midterm negative effects on commodity prices earned by farmers, household income, food security, and diet quality have been observed.
-These outcomes further compound pre-COVID challenges for smallholder-based agricultural value chains in Uganda stemming from high input and transaction costs and very limited investments in infrastructure and services.
-There is, therefore, urgent need to target technical and business development support to strengthening the capacity of key stakeholders for pursuing new and promising market opportunities in these value chains.
+These outcomes further compound pre-COVID challenges for smallholder-based agricultural value chains in Uganda stemming from high input and transaction costs in addition to limited investments in infrastructure and services.
+There is, therefore, urgent need to target technical and business development support to strengthen the capacity of key stakeholders to pursue new and promising market opportunities in these value chains.

 In this regard, producer organizations (POs) play a pivotal role.
 POs provide farmers with reliable input and output markets and mitigate market failures which constrain their associated ability to do business.
 They can use collective bargaining to get discounted input prices and higher output prices for members.
 They can also facilitate farmers' access to distant markets through joint marketing.
 POs therefore play a critical role in building the resilience of rural communities in the presence of systemic shocks such as pandemics and droughts.
 However, in countries like Uganda, weak technical competence and management capacity and poor governance often severely limit the performance of POs and prevent them from harnessing collective action amongst their members to thrive and grow.
 These limitations must and can be overcome through targeted capacity strengthening of POs such as SOSPPA.
 In this case, there are strong market opportunities for expanding and diversifying production and value addition of sweet potato and other crops grown by its members.
-In particular for sweet potato, SOSPPA can utilize technologies and management practices developed by its partners, including the International Potato Center (CIP), to accelerate product development and marketing on the basis of a solid understanding of market demand.
+In particular, for sweet potato, SOSPPA can utilize technologies and management practices developed by its partners, including the International Potato Center (CIP), to accelerate product development and marketing on the basis of a solid understanding of market demand.

 Sweet potato is a versatile and resilient crop with proven performance in diverse agro-ecologies including in low-input smallholder production systems and in rebuilding livelihoods of farm households and communities after droughts, floods, or displacement.
 It is climate-smart, matures in just three months, and has long underground storability of up to 6 months.
 The crop provides reliable yields of at least 8 t/ha under varying climatic and soil conditions, making it one of the fastest expanding food crops in Africa over the past 20 years.
 Biofortified orange-fleshed sweet potato (OFSP) varieties, rich in beta-carotene, are highly effective in combating vitamin A deficiency among children under 5 years of age and pregnant and lactating women.
 OFSP has been adopted by more than 6.5 million farmers in Africa and South Asia since 2010, including more than 300,000 farmers in Uganda.
+Thus, sweet potato as a crop is best suited for building back and better the livelihoods of communities affected by multiple disasters such as the ongoing COVID-19 pandemic and repeated droughts facing farmers and households most notably in Uganda.